 Proving Your Case against the Manufacturer

 In order to successfully prove your case and receive a settlement for your injuries, you’ll need to present adequate evidence.
-Claimants can work with an attorney to build your case, collect evidence, and present it to the courts in such a way that demonstrates the manufacturer’s liability.
+A claimant can work with an attorney to build their case, collect evidence, and present it to the courts in such a way that demonstrates the manufacturer’s liability.

 Some of the evidence you can use includes:

-- expert witness testimonies from mechanics, accident reconstructionists, and parts specialists; and
+- Expert witness testimony from mechanics, accident reconstructionists, or parts specialists.

 If you’ve been injured because of your bike’s malfunction, the first thing you’ll want to do is contact a local attorney.
 There’ll be paperwork to draw up, a period of discovery, and evidence to collect.
 You and your attorney can discuss the facts of the case, calculate your damages, construct the case to demonstrate the manufacturer’s fault, and then push for the best possible outcome.

-You’ll also find a lot of helpful information on filing a motorcycle claim from our free book, Iowa Consumer’s Guide to Motorcycle Crashes.
-In it, we discuss how motorcycle laws work in an easy-to-understand format and answer common questions people having when filing a claim.
+You’ll also find a lot of helpful information on filing a motorcycle claim in our FREE book, Iowa Consumer’s Guide to Motorcycle Crashes.
+In it, we discuss how motorcycle laws work in an easy-to-understand format and answer common questions people have when filing a claim.

 Consulting Motorcycle Accident Attorneys in Des Moines

-To discuss your case with an attorney, call Walker, Billingsley & Bair in Des Moines for a FREE legal consultation at (888) 435-9886.
+To discuss your case with an attorney, call Walker, Billingsley & Bair in Des Moines for a FREE legal consultation at (888) 435-9886 or contact us online.
 We can review the specifics of your case, determine if the manufacturer can in fact be held liable, and then help you pursue any compensation to which you’re entitled.